antor44/livestream_video/Audio-Transcription-Firefox/README.md

 ## Note
 This Firefox extension isn't signed, so you have to reinstall it every time you open your Firefox browser.
 This problem doesn't exist in the Chrome version.

-The extension relies on a properly running transcription server.